-Chemical Fume Hoods
+Chemical Fume Hoods (CFHs)

-Chemical fume hoods can be found in most research labs, and should be used when pouring volatile chemicals, or for procedures that have the potential to produce chemical vapors, dusts or mists, all of which are inhalation hazards.
+Chemical fume hoods can be found in most research labs, and should be used when pouring volatile chemicals, or for procedures that have the potential to produce chemical vapors, dusts, or mists, all of which are inhalation hazards.
 Chemical fume hoods provide protection to the employee only.
 There is no product protection; therefore, avoid working with biological agents.
-When using a chemical fume hood, employees must stand directly in front of the hood, with the sash positioned at 18 inches or less from the work surface.
-Chemical fume hoods are always ducted and provide protection by "pulling"

-air around the individual and carrying both the air and harmful vapors through a series of ducts where they are exhausted outside the building.
+When using a chemical fume hood (CFH), employees must stand directly in front of the hood, with the sash positioned at 18 inches or less from the work surface.
+Chemical fume hoods are always ducted and provide protection by "pulling" air around the individual and carrying both the air and harmful vapors through a series of ducts where they are exhausted outside the building.
 Chemical fume hoods must also satisfy the following requirements:

-- They must be certified at least annually.
-Certification is provided at no cost. - They must have a label that indicates the certification date, the due date for the next certification, and the signature or initials of the certifier. - They must operate at a flow rate between 80-120 laminar feet per minute (lfm). - They should not be used for storage of chemicals, waste, or other materials. - The flow rate must not be affected by any materials or equipment inside. - The sash must not be broken or cracked. - If there is an audible alarm to alert malfunction, it must not be muted.
+- They must be tested for performance at least annually.
+Performance testing is provided at no cost. - They must have a label that indicates the testing date, the due date for the next testing, and the signature or initials of the tester. - They must operate at a flow rate between 80-120 linear feet per minute (Ifm). - They should not be used for storage of chemicals, waste, or other materials. - The flow rate must not be affected by any materials or equipment inside. - The sash must not be broken or cracked.

+If there is an audible alarm to alert malfunction, it must not be muted.